AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTIONS: For all data sources, check for a data citation.
 Oftentimes authors will cite the **paper** in which a dataset is originally used, but this is not a *data* citation.
 If you have found what you think to be a data citation, quote it in the report as shown below for the "Example data".

-#### Example data

-- Dataset is not provided, but a link is provided in the README
-- Access conditions are not described.
-It turns out, the website requires registration and payment of a fee
-- The data are cited in the references section of the manuscript and the README.
-Data citation:

-> Bureau of Labor Statistics.
-2000–2010.
-“Current Employment Statistics: Colorado, Total Nonfarm, Seasonally adjusted - SMS08000000000000001.”
-United States Department of Labor. http://data.bls.gov/cgi-bin/surveymost?sm+08 (accessed February 9, 2011).

 #### Template

-> INSTRUCTIONS: Use this template for each of the actual datasets.
+> INSTRUCTIONS: Use this template for each of the actual data sources.
 Check off the boxes that are TRUE, leave empty those that are not.

 - [ ] Dataset is  provided.
 - [ ] Access conditions are described:
   - INSTRUCTIONS: summarize the access conditions here.
-- [ ] DOI or URL is provided, and works.
+- [ ] DOI or URL is provided, and works: (PROVIDE URL OR DOI HERE)
 - [ ] Data are not cited, but a working paper, article, or other document is cited (not a data citation)
-- [ ] Data are cited [ ] in the manuscript, [ ] in the README, [ ] in both
+- [ ] Data are cited [ ] in the manuscript, [ ] in the README

 > INSTRUCTIONS: copy the citation here, whether data or the document citation.

+> INSTRUCTIONS: Here is an example (delete it once you've read through it!)
+>
+#### Example data: Bureau of Labor Statistics

+> INSTRUCTIONS: In this example, data are not provided, a link is provided in the README, and that's about it.
+Here's how you would fill that out:

+- [ ] Dataset is  provided.
+- [x] Access conditions are described:
+  - No information on access conditions.
+- [x] DOI or URL is provided, and works: http://data.bls.gov/cgi-bin/surveymost?sm+08
+- [ ] Data are not cited, but a working paper, article, or other document is cited (not a data citation)
+- [x] Data are cited [x] in the manuscript, [x] in the README:

+> Bureau of Labor Statistics.
+2000–2010.
+“Current Employment Statistics: Colorado, Total Nonfarm, Seasonally adjusted - SMS08000000000000001.”
+United States Department of Labor. http://data.bls.gov/cgi-bin/surveymost?sm+08 (accessed February 9, 2011).

 ### Analysis Data Files